Boundary Dehn twists are often commutators: Complete intersections in products of complex projective spaces

-of complex projective spaces by polynomials whose multidegrees satisfy a certain constraint (and thus, as is discussed in Remark \ref{rmk:connsum}, all manifolds resulting from connected sums thereof) satisfy the antecedent of Proposition \ref{pro:mainprop}, verifying that Theorem \ref{thm:main} holds for all such spaces.
+of complex projective spaces by polynomials whose multidegrees satisfy a certain constraint admits diffeomorphisms $a$ and $c$ as in Proposition \ref{pro:mainprop} (where $f$ is the identity diffeomorphism, and where we appeal to Remark \ref{rmk:genprop} when the complete intersection has complex dimension greater than 2).
+Combined, these results then give explicit commutator representatives for the boundary Dehn twists on the punctures of all such spaces, verifying that Theorem \ref{thm:main} holds for $X$ any such space (and, applying Lemma \ref{lem:connsum}, any connected sum thereof).